clokman/DM-ML/README.md

-# DMT
+# DM-ML

-This is the project folder for Data Mining Techniques course of Vrije Uniersiteit Amsterdam.
+This is the project repository for Data Mining Techniques and Machine Learning for Quantified Self courses of Vrije Uniersiteit Amsterdam.

-Authors: Sven van den Beukel, Erik van den Boogaard, and John (Can) Lokman
+The repository also contains the "Prepocessor" package — a Python package for data manipulation and preprocessing.
+Preprocessor allows datasets to be stored as nested lists and contains various dataset modification functions.
+Due to its list-based approach, it offers an alternative approach to numpy.

+# DM
 Files:
 - "Step_1-Preparation_pipeline.ipynb" takes input data from "data/original_data" directory, preprocesses it, and outputs it to "data" directory.
 - "Step_2-Data_merger.ows" merges two datasets used in the project.